Travel to Sable Island with Drew as he explores this small strip of mysterious land as well as its miraculous inhabitants.

 Those horses were what attracted me to the island.
 Captivated by the herd’s singular appearance—wild, windy manes and thick, salty coats—and the origin myths surrounding their presence, I undertook the demanding task of getting to them.
 Due to the island’s delicate ecological nature, visits to Sable are highly regulated.
 Permission must be granted from the Canadian government, and, if received, visitors must then determine how to make their way there and back.

 Arrival by boat, while an option, is not advised (see: shipwrecks), so I chartered a flight with the sole company licensed to land on the island’s ad hoc runway.
-Bunks and shared housing are available on shore, but visitors must pack in all their supplies, carry in all their own food, and return with all their trash.
+Bunks and shared housing are available on shore, but visitors must pack in all their supplies, carry in all their own food, and return with all of their trash.
 In a given year the island may see as few as 50 tourists, a still significant increase for a place whose population consists of a handful of researchers at the island’s climatological record-keeping station.